Stupv/crap-cms-aie/docs/src/configuration/crap-toml.md

 The `crap.toml` file configures the server, database, authentication, and other global settings.
 All sections and fields are optional — sensible defaults are used when omitted.

-If `crap.toml` does not exist in the config directory, all defaults apply.
+A `crap.toml` file must exist in the config directory — the server will refuse to start without one.
+It can be empty (all defaults apply), but the file itself is required.

 ## Top-Level Fields